Increasing numbers of young Australians are reporting psychological distress.

 Educational visits for GPs

-Educational visits will focus on how to engage with young people to empower them and increase their autonomy, and support informed decision-making.
-The visit will cover management options for depression and anxiety disorders in addition to engagement with young people about mental health issues.
+Educational visits focus on how to engage with young people to empower them and increase their autonomy, and support informed decision-making.
+The visit covers management options for depression and anxiety disorders in addition to engagement with young people about mental health issues.

-Educational visits are available as a 30-minute one-on-one in-practice discussion; a virtual visit via video call; or a 1-hour small-group in-practice meeting for up to 10 health professionals.
+Educational visits are a 30-minute one-on-one in-practice discussion; a virtual visit via video call; or a 1-hour small-group in-practice meeting for up to 10 health professionals.
 (Cost: Free)

 Choosing Wisely Australia